-1. The first author of a contribution to the journal shall be entitled to receive 25 complimentary offprints of the article in question.

-2. Reprints of articles can be ordered separately.
+- 1. The first author of a contribution to the journal shall be entitled to receive 10 complimentary copies of the issue in which the article in question has appeared. - 2.
+Reprints of articles can be ordered separately.
 Prices are available upon request from the Publisher, IOS Press, Van Diemenstraat 94, 1013 CN Amsterdam, The Netherlands.
 Fax: +31 20 620 34 19.

 E-mail: Editorial@iospress.nl.